 In Fig. 1, the golden shell in which the observable source of the CMB appears to be located is very remote from the fireball represented by the small red disk, i.e., from the region from which the radiation is said to have been emitted.
-The observable source is also much larger and accordingly brighter than the emitting one.
-In ordinary units, the surface area of the former is more than a million (1100^2) times larger than that of the latter.
+The observable source is also much larger than the emitting one.
+In ordinary units, the surface area of the former is more than a million (11002) times larger than that of the latter.
 However, consistency requires these sources to be identically the same.
+In investigations of the CMB, its apparent source is routinely treated as if it represented its emitting source in an expanding universe, but this actually involves committing a transcendent distance blunder in addition to a relic radiation blunder.

-By invoking an expanding view model alongside with an expanding universe model, it is, in fact, taught that the universe was at least as large as it is now, or even infinite, when it was much younger and smaller than now, or even arose out of a point-like singularity.
-Although being highly conspicuous, this contradiction is rarely paid attention to.
+By putting an expanding view model over an expanding universe model, it is, in fact, taught that the universe was at least as large as it is now, or even infinite, when it was much younger and smaller than now, or even arose out of a point-like singularity.
+Although it is extremely conspicuous, this contradiction is rarely paid attention to.
 Liddle [2], p.
 82, appears to have expressed it unintentionally - its contrariety remained in any case uncommented: "Since decoupling happened when the Universe was only about one thousandth of its present size, and the photons have been travelling uninterrupted since then, they come from a considerable distance away.
 Indeed, a distance close to the size of the observable Universe."

 The first part of this quotation, "Since decoupling happened when the Universe was only about one thousandth of its present size" presupposes a formerly smaller expanding universe, while the remainder "and the photons ... come from ... a distance close to the size of the observable Universe" presupposes a transcendentally expanding view into a universe that had already its present size when the radiation was emitted.
 (In comoving coordinates, as in Fig. 1 and 2, the discrepancy is less extreme.
-In these, one could equivalently say that the universe was about one fiftieth of its present size when decoupling happened.)
+In these, one could equivalently say that the universe was about one-fiftieth of its present size when decoupling happened.)